Aliases for P2RX4 Gene

 GeneCards Summary for P2RX4 Gene

 P2RX4 (Purinergic Receptor P2X 4) is a Protein Coding gene.
-Diseases associated with P2RX4 include Chronic Pain.
-Among its related pathways are Neuroscience and Platelet homeostasis.
+Diseases associated with P2RX4 include Chronic Fatigue Syndrome and Migraine With Or Without Aura 1.
+Among its related pathways are Peptide ligand-binding receptors and CREB Pathway.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion channel activity.
-An important paralog of this gene is P2RX1.
+An important paralog of this gene is P2RX5.

 UniProtKB/Swiss-Prot Summary for P2RX4 Gene